slippyex/ym2149-rs/README.md

 - Rust 1.83+ (Rust 2024 edition) with `cargo` and `rustfmt`
 - `libmp3lame` (or `lame`) on your system if you plan to build the CLI with the `export-mp3` feature
 - Audio backend libraries for CPAL/Rodio (ALSA/PulseAudio, CoreAudio, WASAPI, etc.) when testing real-time playback
+- AY playback: ZX-only, firmware calls are unsupported (CPC/ROM-heavy AY files will be rejected)
 - Optional tooling:
   - [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) for building the web player
   - `node`/`npm` or `python -m http.server` for serving the WASM demo locally